SumiSastri/dev-blogs/docs/auth/authentication-vs-authorisation.md

 Federated authentication is allowing a 3rd party - like social media account authorisation - to access an account.
 An example would be you can sign in with a Google, Apple, Facebook or Twitter account as these 3rd parties have already established your identity.

+## Why do you need authentication?

+Some of the reasons why authentication of the user is important before authorisation

+- Allow secure sharing of data and information across geographies/ networks/ devices
+- Stop spam
+- Identify and stop hack attacks - terror/ ransom-based on instituions
+- Prevent impersonation
+- Avoid credential sharing (loss of revenues)
+- Ensure users who trust apps with confidential information can be sure their data is protected
+- Stop bots and non-human actors from infiltering apps
+- Prevent theft - where payment systems are used, theft of ID can lead to actual theft (skimming of bank accounts, credit cards, other misuse of payment systems)
+- Prevent personal information misuse - reselling of information on the dark-net
+- Avoid infilteration of malicious scripts, viruses

 ## What is authorisation?

 After a user has been authenticated, or verified as the right user to have access to a system, the user can be authorised to access information on the app.
 Authorisation is the process of granting permissions and levels of access control.